These instructions are also available in pdf format. We recommend using the PDF version if a printable manual is required.

 This would display the parent directory to the one containing the current script.

 Copy OldName, NewName - This copies the file OldName to the location and name given by NewName.
-Again, full paths are required.
+The physical paths are required.

 Rename OldName, NewName - This renames the file OldName to NewName.
-Full paths are required, and so renaming to a different directory is the equivalent of moving the file.
+Physical paths are required.
+Renaming to a different directory is the equivalent of moving the file.

 AppendToFile FileName, NewLine - This appends the string NewLine to the text file FileName.
 If the text file does not exist, it will be created if possible.
 The full server path is required.